PLAGIARISM & ACADEMIC INTEGRITY

 The Writing Centre is located in S311 Ross (Tel: 416-736-5134).
 The Centre offers practical instruction on all aspects of writing to all students in the Faculty of Liberal Arts & Professional Studies.
 Tutors are available who specialize in working with ESL students or students with disabilities affecting their language learning and language skills.

-The Counselling and Disability Centre (CDC) is located at N110 Bennett Centre (Tel: 416-736-5297).
-13 The Centre offers personal counseling, skills development workshops on time-management, stress management and test preparation.
+Student Counselling and Development (SCD) is located at N110 Bennett Centre (Tel: 416-736-5297).
+SCD offers personal counselling, skills development workshops on time management, stress management and test preparation.
 Also, support is provided to students with mental health issues and learning disabilities.

 All Grade Re-appraisal requests must be submitted to the department offering the course.
 For Social Science courses, please contact Jacqueline Selman (S744 Ross/416- 736-5054).

 A passed or failed course may be repeated once for degree credit.
 When a course is repeated for degree credit, the second grade will be calculated in the grade point average.
 However, the record of both the first and the second attempt will appear on the transcript.
 This restriction is also applicable to cross-listed courses or course credit exclusions.

 PETITIONING A COURSE